Consumer behaviour: The role of aesthetics and visual fluency in relation to consumer choice

 Consumers decide whether or not they like a product within 90 seconds of viewing it for the first time.
 Therefore, having an aesthetically pleasing product is essential in the marketplace.
 Studies in processing fluency and consumer behaviour have revealed that "that people prefer visual displays that are easier to process and understand." and "When a product matches the user's associations with it it is perceived as more attractive."
 Visually fluent products draw upon consumer's pre-existing associations with their design elements, leading to a sense of familiarity and understanding with the product at hand.
 Visual cues such as colour, composition, typography, and imagery are associated with the phenomenon of fluency.

 Colour

 Research in colour psychology has shown 62-90% of consumer product assessment is based on colour alone.
 Indeed, colours have been shown to be linked to consumer's perceptions on a product's quality, reliability, and value.
 The colours blue and black are viewed as being more reliable, valuable, and expensive while yellow, orange, and brown are associated with cheapness and low quality.
 Therefore, a product intended to be perceived as "high quality" with a predominately orange and brown palette would lack visual fluency and would likely fail to elicit a positive response with consumers.
 However, this can be advantageous if the consumer is already in the market for an item that is known to be inexpensive, in which case the use of yellow, orange, or brown would be appropriate.
+Colour can also be used to signal brand personality.